News

 OC by Olivia Coleman

-In the past, many have made the mistake of dismissing the menopause as something that isn't worth worrying about until you reach your 50s.
+In the past, many have made the mistake of dismissing menopause as something that isn't worth worrying about until you reach your 50s.
 Many make little effort to educate themselves on what to expect or to learn if there is anything they can do to prepare.
 As that time approaches, some women feel a sense of dread while others celebrate it as a transition into the next stage of life.
-Read on to find out more about collagen for Perimenopause.
+Read on to find out more about collagen for perimenopause.

-Perimenopause is the period of time that leads up to the onset of the menopause.
+Perimenopause is the period of time that leads up to the onset of menopause.
 It is likely to affect around 50% of women at some point, and it comes with a number of potential symptoms:

 • Fatigue and lethargy